Deep Temporal Graph Clustering: Experiments

 \subsection{GPU memory usage study}

 \textbf{Q2}: \emph{Is the memory requirement for TGC really lower?} \textbf{Answer}: \emph{Compared to static graph clustering methods, TGC significantly reduces memory requirements.}

 We first compare the memory usage of static clustering methods and TGC on different datasets, which we sort by the number of nodes.
 As shown in Fig. \ref{GPU}, we report their max memory usage.
 As the node number increases, the memory usages of static methods become larger and larger, and eventually out-of-memory problem occurs.

 At the same time, the memory usage of TGC is also gradually increasing, but the magnitude is small and it is still far from the OOM problem.
 As mentioned above, the main complexity $O(|E|)$ of temporal methods is usually smaller than $O(N^2)$ of static methods.
 To name a few, for the arXivCS dataset with a large number of nodes and interactions, the memory usage of TGC is only 212.77 MB, while the memory usage of SDCN, the only one without OOM problem, is 6946.73 MB.
 For the Brain dataset with a small number of nodes and a large number of interactions, the memory usage of TGC (121.35 MB) is still smaller than SDCN (626.20 MB).
 We consider that for large-scale temporal graphs, TGC can be less concerned with memory usage, and thus can be deployed more flexibly to different platforms.

 We further verify that TGC can flexibly adjust the batch size according to the memory.
-In Fig. \ref{batch}, we report the memory usages (bar chart) and runtime changes (line chart) under different batch sizes.
-Generally, the smaller the batch size, the longer the runtime for each epoch.
-When the batch size is adjusted to 1, the time required for training each epoch comes to a fairly high level.
+As we can see in Fig. \ref{changes in tem}, the runtime and memory footprint are basically inversely proportional on different timing diagram methods.
+This can also prove our conclusion that temporal graph clustering is able to find a balance between space requirements and time requirements.
+The only problem that occurs is the running time of TREND when the batch size is 10000, which increases rather than decreases.
+This is because the TREND model is designed to search for higher-order neighbors, a process that is done by the CPU.
+When the batch is larger, the number of nodes that have to wait for the CPU search result is also larger.
+Therefore, the increase in TREND's runtime on large batches is actually due to the increased computation by the CPU, rather than the GPU problem we usually consider.
 It also reflects the fact that TGC is flexible enough to find a balance between time consumption and space consumption according to actual requirements, either time for space or space for time is feasible.